 Microsoft founder Gates commits US$100m for fund, start-ups to fight Alzheimer's

-LONDON: Billionaire Microsoft co-founder Bill Gates is to invest US$50 million in the Dementia Discovery Fund, a venture capital fund that brings together industry and government to seek treatments for the brain-wasting disease.
+LONDON: Billionaire Microsoft co-founder Bill Gates is to invest US$50 million (S$68 million) in the Dementia Discovery Fund (DDF), a venture capital fund that brings together industry and government to seek treatments for the brain-wasting disease.

 The investment is not part of Gates' philanthropic Bill & Melinda Gates Foundation and will be followed with another US$50 million in a number of start-up ventures working in Alzheimer's research, Gates said.